HubertRyanOfficial/react-native-firebase-tools/README.md

 ## Features

-- 🍿 **Data Formatter**
+- 🍿 **Data Normalizing**
   - Okay.
 It was a big problem with default firestore response.
 We needed to destructure all data to prepare to our way and how our front-end needed, for example if a post was liked we need to send a new property to the components call like along with the data returned, different how it was received our document.
 Now you can create a fomatter function and treat as you want.
-  - With formatter you have more control how the data will be accept and treated on our components or routes.
+  - With normalizer you have more control how the data will be accept and treated on our components or routes.
 - 🕐 **Loading management**
   - Now you no longer need to create multiple loadings to wait for the request, with rn-firebase-tools you already have a loading state among other properties after making the request in a document.
 - 🚀 **Auto Request**